stdevPavelmc/mailad/INSTALL.md

 There must be some time in the future when you need to change some config parameter without reinstalling/upgrading the server (painless upgrades are covered on the [Features.md](Features.md#painless-upgrades) file)

-The make target `force-provision` is just for that, change a parameter in your config file, go to the maildir repo folder and run:
+The make target `force-provision` was created for that, change the parameter(s) you want in your config file, go to the MailAD repo folder (`/root/mailad` by default) and run:

 ``` sh
 make force-provision
 ```

-You will see as it makes a backup of all the config and the reinstalls the whole server with the new parameters _(this process will last about 8 minutes on up to date hardware)_, that's normal that's the way it's programmed; take a peek on the last part of the install process, you will see a part like this:
+You will see as it makes a backup of all the config and then reinstalls the whole server with the new parameters _(this process will last about 8 minutes on up to date hardware)_.
+That's okay as it's the way it's developed.
+Take a peek on the last part of the install process, you will see a something like this:

 ```
 [...]